Everything you need to know about visiting Abu Dhabi in August

 Many local expatriate workers disappear to their home countries during the hottest months, so you can grab great local hotel deals with no crowds.

-- ADNEC Abu Dhabi Summer Sports – offering plenty of ways to stay active indoors, 27,000 sqm have been transformed into sports space and running track from 1 July to 31 August.
+- ADNEC Abu Dhabi Summer Sports – offering plenty of ways to stay active indoors, 27,000 sqm have been transformed into sports space and running track from the 6 June to 20th August.

-- Schools return – 29 August – proposed return date for public and private schools.
-It is generally quieter for tourists once the schools return, but this year it will likely make little difference to crowd numbers.
+- Schools return – 26 August – proposed return date for public and private schools in the emirate.
+It is generally quieter for tourists once the schools return.

 Given the intense heat of August beyond a resort pool, you are best sticking to indoor activities in August or enjoying the coolest weather of the day, early morning and evening.